apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Setting tag latest
      87.94 MiB / 87.94 MiB [===============================================================================] 100.00% 19.08 MiB/s 4s

 In the above, ``--remote`` has been added as the ``build`` option that causes use of the Remote Builder service.
-A much more subtle change, however, is the *absence* of ``sudo`` ahead of ``singulartiy build``.
-Though subtle here, this absence is notable, as users can build containers via the Remote Builder with *escalated privileges*; in other words, steps in container creation that require ``root`` access *are* enabled via the Remote Builder even for users *without* admninistrative privileges locally.
+A much more subtle change, however, is the *absence* of ``sudo`` ahead of ``singularity build``.
+Though subtle here, this absence is notable, as users can build containers via the Remote Builder with *escalated privileges*; in other words, steps in container creation that *require* ``root`` access *are* enabled via the Remote Builder even for (DevOps) users *without* admninistrative privileges locally.

-In addition to the command-line support described above, The Sylabs Cloud Remote Builder also allows definition files to be copied and pasted for via its Graphical User Interface (GUI).
+In addition to the command-line support described above, the Sylabs Cloud Remote Builder also allows definition files to be copied and pasted into its Graphical User Interface (GUI).
 After pasting a definition file, and having that file validated by the service, the build-centric part of the GUI appears as illustrated below.
 By clicking on the ``Build`` button, creation of the container is initiated.

 .. image:: build_gui.png

-Once the build process has been completed, the corresponding SIF File can be retrieved from the service - as shown below.
-A log file for the ``build`` process is provided by the GUI, and made available for download as a text file (not shown).
+Once the build process has been completed, the corresponding SIF file can be retrieved from the service - as shown below.
+A log file for the ``build`` process is provided by the GUI, and made available for download as a text file (not shown here).

 .. image:: build_output.png

 A copy of the SIF file created by the service remains in the Sylabs Cloud Singularity Library as illustrated below.

 .. image:: mysylabslibrary.png

-The GUI that is the Sylabs Cloud is robust, responsive, intuitive and therefore extremely useful.

 .. note::